DIGITALFRANK/Cognizant_Training_Case_Study/README.md

 - using Ambari Files View, create a directory named `_incremental` inside the previously created `credit_card_system_workflow` directory in HDFS under user `maria_dev`.
 - load all the hive scripts (.hql files) from the `/ETL/ETL_req_2-2-4_Oozie_incremental/` folder, as well as the `incremental-workflow.xml` and `incremental-coordinator.xml` files to `/user/maria_dev/credit_card_system_workflow/_incremental/`.
 - follow the directions in the `sqoop-incremental-jobs.txt` file to create the required incremental Metastore jobs.
-- using WinSCP or similar software, upload the `incremental-job.properties` file from the `/ETL/ETL_req_2-2-4_Oozie_incremental/` folder to your Linux VM's Document folder.
+- using WinSCP or similar software, upload the `incremental-job.properties` file from the `/ETL/ETL_req_2-2-4_Oozie_incremental/` folder to your Linux VM's Documents folder.
 - Login to Putty or HortonWorks Sandbox CLI as 'root', navigate to the Documents folder and run the following command to launch the process:
 `oozie job   -oozie  http://localhost:11000/oozie  -config  incremental-job.properties  -run`.